Covid 19 coronavirus: New Zealand 'a week away' from Italy-style health system crash before lockdown

-New Zealand was a week away from a Italy-style "health system meltdown" due to Covid-19 just days before the decision was made to lock the country down.
+New Zealand was a week away from a Italy-style "health system meltdown" because of Covid-19 just days before the decision was made to lock the country down.

-The revelation is contained in a startling letter by Royal New Zealand College of General Practitioners Medical Director Dr Bryan Betty, where he also warned it would take just several infected people several days to cause a "potentially exponential increase in cases again".
+The revelation is contained in a startling letter by Royal New Zealand College of General Practitioners medical director Dr Bryan Betty, where he also warned it would take just several infected people several days to cause a "potentially exponential increase in cases again".

-Betty sent the letter to GPs on Thursday night, where he praised their work in confronting the virus and helping avoid a crisis.
+Betty sent the letter to GPs on Thursday night.
+In it, he praised their work in confronting the virus and helping avoid a crisis.

 "New Zealand has done incredibly well to avoid a Covid-19 crisis, which I believe is in large part due to general practice," he wrote.